 Welcome to BoardPrep Recovery Center

 Introducing BoardPrep Recovery Center where our qualified staff has the expertise to guide you through the detox process.
 We also provide much more than detox.
-At our addiction treatment facility, we provide inpatient and outpatient programs that help you build towards long-term sobriety.
+At our addiction treatment facility, we provide day-night and outpatient programs that help you build towards long-term sobriety.
 These programs are built on evidence-based addiction treatments and therapeutic modalities chosen for your needs.
 Some of the therapies included in our program include:

 - Men’s Addiction Rehab